MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/multi-user-testing-local-test-controller.md

 Before you complete the steps in this topic, verify that the following prerequisites are met:

-- You have a development environment that has Platform update 21 or later in your own Microsoft Azure subscription.
+- You have a development environment that has Platform update 21 or later in your Microsoft Azure subscription.
 > [!IMPORTANT]
-> If your Finance and Operations apps were deployed in 21Vianet, the platform update of your environment must be Platform Update 35 or above
+> If your Finance and Operations apps were deployed in 21Vianet, the platform update of your environment must be Platform Update for 10.0.11 or above.
 - You have Microsoft Visual Studio 2015 Enterprise edition in a development environment.
 - You have a tier-2 or above sandbox environment that has the same release (application version and platform update) as your development environment.
 - You've configured your development environment by following the steps in [Single-user testing with Task recorder and the Performance SDK](single-user-test-perf-sdk.md).